ntcaston/CasualServer/README.md

 # CasualServer

 A super basic HTTP server implementation in Java.
-Doesn't have much in the way of dependencies.
+Doesn't have any dependencies.

 Not intended for any serious or critical usage.
 Primarily made for basic home usage, debug server and other shenanigans.